MikeTritsch/retail-therapy/README.md

 Another challenge I faced was figuring out how to include different models within routes, which took loads of research.

-I can feel myself getting better at reading code, and I continue to work on tieing everything together.
+I can feel myself getting better at reading code, and I continue to work on tying everything together.

 ## Installation